Shopify

 1. Retrieve the code snippet-from the dashboard

 Go to the dashboard for your domain in CCM19.
-There you will find the code snippet-to integrate CCM19 into your pages.
-Copy the code to your clipboard to paste it into Shopify in the next step.
+There you’ll find the code snippet-to integrate CCM19 into your pages.
+Copy the code to your clipboard so you can paste it into Shopify in the next step.

 2. Shopify-Backend

-Log in to your shop’s backend.
+Log in to your store’s backend.
 Navigate to Theme-Settings ① and edit your current theme ②.

-Then open the settings using the three dots in the upper left corner ① and click on "Edit code" ②.
+Next, open the settings using the three dots in the upper-left corner ① and click "Edit code" ②.

-Here you can see the files that make up your shop.
-Under "Layout," you’ll find the file theme.liquid, which you now need to edit ① & ②.
-Insert the code snippet-from CCM19, which you copied in the first step, after the element, as shown here in the image ③.
+Here you’ll see the files that make up your store.
+Under “Layout,” you’ll find the theme.liquid file, which you now need to edit ① & ②.
+Insert the code snippet-from CCM19—which you copied in the first step—after the element, as shown here in the image ③.

 3. Testing